luaforge/luaservice/LuaService/ReadMe.txt

 LuaService
 A framework for running a Lua script as a Windows Service.

-This is the first alpha release of LuaService.
+This is the second alpha release of LuaService.

 All the documentation is provided through Doxygen, and drawn from source code comments and the files in the dox folder which provide